Almost every child has his or her own teddy bear. It is their ever-present companion that soothes and comforts them.

 While there are some teddy bears that come with its own name – Winnie The Pooh, Paddington Bear, Ted, and even Mozart, it is still important to find a more personal name.

 A name makes the teddy bear more than just a toy.
-It makes the teddy bear relatable to your child and provides a sense of ownership and connection.
+The teddy bear will be more relatable as a best friend to your child and provides a sense of ownership and connection.

 Naming the teddy bear is a bigger responsibility than we may realize.

-Just like your child, the name you will give to the teddy bear will be attached to him forever.
-There’s no turning back.
+Just like your child, the name you will give to the teddy bear will be attached to this stuffed animal forever.

 How To Name A Bear

 Naming the bear is most likely going to be an impulsive decision from your child.
 Often they will take one look at it and the first thing that comes to mind is it!

-For the less decisive, you can walk them through a small discovery phase to shortlist a few options.
+For the less decisive, finding the perfect teddy name can be more of a process and you can walk them through a small discovery phase to shortlist a few options.

-Here are some tips to help walk you through this:
+Here are some tips to help you through this:

 Examine The Features